IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 SAP S/4HANA

-• Tool: SAP Master Data Governance (MDG)
+Use SAP Master Data Governance (MDG) to:

-• Centralize master data domains (e.g., products, customers)
+• Centralize master data domains (e.g., products, customers).

-• Configure Fiori-based workflows for approvals and validation
+• Configure Fiori-based workflows for approvals and validation.

-• Integrate with SAP Data Services for cleansing and enrichment
+• Integrate with SAP Data Services for cleansing and enrichment.

-• Automate data quality checks and archiving
+• Automate data quality checks and archiving.

 IF customer_email IS INITIAL.